jeff4/bionotes.github.io/index.md

 		1. Hydrogen proton transfer between the oxygens attached to carbon1 and carbon2. (see drawings in JH notes 8/02/2020 to 8/03/2020).
 Glutamine-165 and Histidine-95 are the residues that make this happen.
 If the glutamine residue is replaced by similar Asparagine, reaction performs 1000x worse.
 Note that Glu and Asp sidechains are exactly identical *except*  that Asp has just one more CH<sub>2</sub>  in its chain.
 		2. There is a lid that keeps the triose phosphate reactant/intermediate/product safe from hydrophilic attack by H<sub>2</sub> molecules.
 Without this lid, the reaction would perform 100,000x worse.
 		3. Lysine at position 12 is used to create hydrogen bonds that connect to the various oxygens of triose phoshate to stabilize the molecule as the reaciton proceeds.
 If we use arginine instead of lysine, the reaction performs 200x less efficiently.
-	* "Burglar tools" used by influenza virus to exscape the lysosome acidic pH trap.
+	* "Burglar tools" used by influenza virus to escape the lysosome acidic pH trap.

 ## Lecture 5: Glycolysis and pathways
 ### August 3-6, 2020